-If your goods are subject to sanitary and phytosanitary (SPS) controls, you will be required to indicate this in the TSS submission.
+If your goods are subject to SPS controls, you will be required to indicate this in the TSS submission.

 You must comply with DEFRA requirements and provide TSS with the appropriate SPS certificates.
 In addition, appropriate Export Health Certificates and other SPS documents must be entered into the Irish border systems by the NI exporter.